riyazpt/RecipeHub/README.md

-# RecipeHub - Recipe Sharing Platform
+# Recipe Hub - Recipe Sharing Platform

-RecipeHub is a platform where foodies can share their favorite recipes and discover new dishes.
+Recipe Hub is a platform where foodies can share their favorite recipes and discover new dishes.
 Connect with other food lovers, explore various cuisines, and contribute to a growing collection of delicious recipes.

 ![Tic Tac Toe Game Screenshot](public/RecipeHub.png)